Ettalong Beach is a magnet for families wanting to enjoy fishing and safe swimming.

 The best things about the markets in my eyes are the décor and eateries (Gozleme anyone?).
 Those alone are worth a visit.

 The resort has a stunning Mediterranean decor.
 You may find that the rich decor contrasts with the stores, and even the stores contrast between each other.
-But it’s worth visiting.
-You may be surprised.
 The more I go the more I like it.

-This town is one of the few areas on the Central Coast that is flat.
-Cycling is enjoyable.
+Here is one of the few areas on the Central Coast where there are no hills, so cycling is fun.

-Cycle all the way to Umina Beach for a swim (when the beach is patrolled) or go to the BMX tracks and playground behind the Surf Life Saving Club.
-Have lunch / coffee at Jasmine Greens.
+Cycle to Umina Beach for a swim or head to the BMX tracks and playground behind the Surf Life Saving Club if you have kids.

 Stop over at Blackwall Mountain and walk to the lookout (15 min).
 (Turn onto Bay View Cres from Blackwall Rd.)